 Today we’re all lucky.
-Guest writer Amanda from SimplyHomemade is featuring a free sewing pattern.
-She enthusiastically agreed to design a handy-dandy purse organizer for us.
+Guest writer Amanda from SimplyHomemade is here.
+She enthusiastically agreed to design and share a handy-dandy bag organizer sewing pattern free for us.
 We are thrilled, as she’s done a terrific job at illustrating the sewing pattern step-by-step, offering easy-to-follow instructions that even a beginning seamstress can work with.

 The Inspiration (Need) for a Bag Organizer – Free Sewing Pattern

 “Lately my purse has become a black hole.” confessed Amanda to us.
 “So I decided it was time to organize it.
 I wanted to make something that I could transfer from bag to bag too.
 So I created a purse organizing clutch.

 With 5 “see through” pockets and two big pockets behind the first my bag is looking respectable again.

 - Here’s what you’ll need for this project:

 - * 17″ x 8″ heavy weight fabric (canvas, denim, bottom weights, etc.)

 - * 17 x 7” coordinating quilting fabric (for inside pocket)